zdhdream/kaggle-child-mind-institute-detect-sleep-states-main/README.md

 # Child Mind Institute - Detect Sleep States

-This repository is for [Child Mind Institute - Detect Sleep States](https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/overview) \n
+This repository is for [Child Mind Institute - Detect Sleep States](https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/overview)

 **Our LB is 47th, PB is 104th**

 ## Acknowledgments
 Thanks to Tubotubo for generously providing a high-scoring benchmark code during the competition.
 Please give a start for his post[https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/discussion/452940] and the original repository[https://github.com/tubo213/kaggle-child-mind-institute-detect-sleep-states/tree/main] first.